-All dogs must be leashed upon entering and exiting the park.
+All dogs must be on a leash upon entering and exiting the park.
 They must be wearing current tags, and their owners must carry copies of rabies vaccinations.
-Once inside the fenced dog park area they can be allowed to run freely.
-People must pick up any dog waste and waste bag stations and refuse barrels are provided.
+Once inside the fenced dog park area, they can be allowed to run freely.
+People must pick up any dog waste and waste bag stations and refuse barrels are on site.

-Small dogs have three acres, and five are allotted for the larger ones.
-Doggie shower stations are provided on site.
-Water fountains for people as well as their pets are on site.
+Small dogs have three acres, and five acres are for the larger ones.
+Doggie shower stations are provided.
+Water fountains for people as well as their pets, are on site.